 MAY 31, 2009 >> Scott Roeder, an anti-abortion extremist who was involved with the antigovernment "freemen" movement in the 1990s, allegedly shoots to death Kansas late-term abortion provider George Tiller as the doctor is serving as an usher in his Wichita church.
 Adherents of "freemen" ideology claim they are "sovereign citizens" not subject to federal and other laws, and often form their own "common law" courts and issue their own license plates.
 It was one of those homemade plates that led Topeka police to stop Roeder in April 1996, when a search of his trunk revealed a pound of gunpowder, a 9-volt battery wired to a switch, blasting caps and ammunition.
 A prosecutor in that case called Roeder a "substantial threat to public safety," citing Roeder's refusal to acknowledge the court's authority.
 But his conviction in the 1996 case is ultimately overturned.
-In the more recent case, Roeder is charged with murder and could face up to life in prison if convicted.
+In the Tiller case, Roeder is convicted of first-degree murder in January 2010 and is sentenced to life in prison.

 JUNE 10, 2009 >> Eighty-eight-year-old James von Brunn, a longtime neo-Nazi, walks up to the U.S. Holocaust Memorial Museum and allegedly shoots to death security guard Stephen Johns before he is himself shot and critically wounded by other officers.
 Von Brunn, who earlier served six years in connection with his 1981 attempt to kidnap the members of the Federal Reserve Board at the point of a sawed-off shotgun, has been active in the white supremacist movement for more than four decades.
 As early as the early 1970s, he worked at the Holocaust-denying Noontide Press, and in subsequent decades, he comes to know many of the key leaders of the radical right.
 A search of von Brunn's car after the museum attack turns up a list of other apparent targets, including the White House, the Capitol, the National Cathedral and The Washington Post.
 A note allegedly left by von Brunn in his car reads: "You want my weapons; this is how you'll get them ... the Holocaust is a lie ...
 Obama was created by Jews.
 Obama does what his Jew owners tell him to do.
 Jews captured America's money.
 Jews control the mass media."
-He is charged with murder.
+Von Brunn is charged with murder and dies in 2010 while awaiting trial.

 JUNE 12, 2009 >> Shawna Forde - the executive director of Minutemen American Defense (MAD), an anti-immigrant vigilante group that conducts "citizen patrols" on the Arizona-Mexico border - is charged with two counts of first-degree murder for her alleged role in the slayings of a Latino man and his 9-year-old daughter in Arivaca, Ariz.
 Forde allegedly orchestrated the May 30 home invasion because she believed the man was a narcotics trafficker and wanted to steal drugs and cash to fund her group.
 Authorities say the murders, including the killing of the child, were part of the plan.
 Also arrested and charged with murder are the alleged triggerman, MAD Operations Director Jason Eugene "Gunny" Bush, and Albert Robert Gaxiola, 42, a local member of MAD.
 Authorities say that Bush had ties to the neo-Nazi Aryan Nations in Idaho, and that Forde has spoken of recruiting its members.
+Forde is sentenced urs: 10:00 a.m. - 5:30 p.m. daily